 (iv) straight to the point.

 This is the core of the lesson.
-It deals with what to be taught in the lesson and the methodology to use.
+It deals with what is to be taught in the lesson and the methodology to use.
 Content should be logical and sequential.
-It should be subdivided into steps which must be followed systematically.
-Since this stage deals with the body of the lesson it must be treated with care so as to achieve intended objectives from the pupils The introduction should solve the problem of stated objectives.
+It should be subdivided into dethatch must be followed systematically.
+Since this stage deals with the body of the lesson it must be treated with care to achieve the intended objectives from the pupils The introduction should solve the problem of stated objectives.

 Step 1: The teacher defines clauses.